 Chris is Director of Community Development at Health Union.
 During his previous career in health insurance product management, he realized his true desire was to utilize web and social media technologies to make positive impacts on people’s lives.
 At Health Union, Chris strives to leverage his background and experience to cultivate and engage patient communities in effective ways.

-Meagan is a cross-site moderator for Health Union, as well as a registered nurse at Singing River Health System in Pascagoula, Mississippi.
-She joined the Health Union team in 2016 as a moderator.
-Meagan has been a nurse for over three years and has always loved helping people.
-She graduated with her Bachelors of Science in nursing in 2012 at William Carey University in Biloxi, Mississippi after playing college soccer at Mississippi Gulf Coast Community College.
+Meagan is a Senior Cross-Site Moderator for Health Union, as well as a Registered Nurse at Singing River Health System in Pascagoula, Mississippi.
+She joined the Health Union team in January 2016 as a Cross-Site Moderator.
+She graduated with her Bachelors of Science in Nursing in 2012 at William Carey University in Biloxi, Mississippi.
+Meagan spends most of her leisure time in the pool, running, or crafting while spending her quality time with her husband and their daughter.

 Leslie Beth “LB” Herbert, PhD